A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Proposed Methodology

 where $\boldsymbol{\gamma}$ denotes a vector of dyad-level regression coefficients.
-By including a set of dyadic predictors, the model allows edge formation probabilities to be different even for pairs of nodes that have instantiated the same latent groups, thus relaxing the common assumption of stochastic equivalence.
-Substantively, this allows for scenarios where senator-bill dyads, whose respective nodes sort into the same pairs of latent communities, can be further differentiated in cosponsorship likelihood by characteristics pertinent to the particular dyad --- such as a senator's collaborative history with the author of the bill.
+By including a set of dyadic predictors, the model allows edge formation probabilities to be different even for pairs of nodes that have instantiated the same latent groups, thus relaxing the common assumption of stochastic equivalence made by stochastic blockmodels (or SBMs).
+Substantively, this allows for scenarios where senator-bill dyads whose respective nodes sort into the same pairs of latent communities to be further differentiated in cosponsorship likelihood by characteristics pertinent to their particular dyad --- such as a senator's collaborative history with the author of a bill.

 As is common in mixed-membership SBMs, we define a categorical sampling model for the dyad-specific group memberships, $z_{pq}$ and $u_{pq}$, so that